-- You must be younger than age 65 and have a qualifying disability.
+- be any age and have a qualifying disability

-- You must be any age and have end stage renal disease (ESRD).
-This means you have permanent kidney failure and require dialysis or a kidney transplant.
+- be any age and have end stage renal disease (ESRD) and amyotrophic lateral sclerosis (ALS)

 Your first opportunity to begin the Medicare enrollment process begins 3 months before your 65th birthday and continues for 3 months after.
 This is your initial enrollment period.
 At this time, it usually makes sense to at least enroll in Part A since you likely won’t need to pay a premium for it.

 If you or your spouse continues working, you may choose not to enroll in Part B right away.
 In these cases, you’ll qualify for a special enrollment period later on.

 There also is an open enrollment period every year during which you can enroll for the first time in a Medicare plan or switch plans if desired.

 When you’re ready to enroll, it’s important to do your homework.
 If you’re considering Medicare Advantage, keep in mind that these plans come in a variety of plan designs with different costs and features.